 We received approval of our plans for Chamonix from the appropriate Cripple Creek authorities in 2021.
 Our Development Agreement with such authorities, as amended, requires that we complete the project by December 31, 2023.
 Otherwise, the City may exercise its right of reversion for previously-vacated rights of way of portions of 2nd Avenue and a nearby alley.
-As the casino is currently scheduled to open on December 26, 2023, management does not believe that an extension will be necessary.
-However, there is no certainty that an extension would be granted if it were requested.
+As the casino is currently scheduled to open on December 26, 2023, management believes that the Company will satisfy the requirements in the Development Agreement and that an extension will not be necessary.
+However, there is no certainty that an extension would be granted if it were needed and requested.

-Regarding The Temporary and American Place, on October 21, 2019, the Forest County Potawatomi Community, the owner/operator of a casino in downtown Milwaukee and one of the unsuccessful bidders for the Waukegan casino license, sued the City of Waukegan seeking further consideration of its casino proposal.
+Regarding The Temporary and American Place, on October 21, 2019, the Forest County Potawatomi Community, the owner/operator of a competing casino in downtown Milwaukee and one of the unsuccessful bidders for the Waukegan casino license, sued the City of Waukegan seeking further consideration of its casino proposal.